yvandermeer/django-environments/README.rst

 django-environments
 ===================

-Manage different Django settings within a Django project, and easily select settings from the command line or from WSGI.
-Different settings can be helpful either on a single computer, but django-environments is also intended for use on different system environments, such as development, test, staging/acceptance and production, all with "maximum DRY™".
+django-environments helps you manage different settings within a Django project, and easily select those settings from the command line or from WSGI, all with “maximum DRY™”.

+On the command line, you specify your project and settings using environment variables and (mostly) shell functions.
+When you run your application via WSGI, a simple naming convention determines which settings to use based on the name of the WSGI file.
+All this helps to minimize the number of code changes and other file updates when working across different environments.

 For more documentation,
 `Read the Docs <http://django-environments.readthedocs.org/>`_.